Skip to Main Content

 Planning a Visit

 Ciney is accessible by train from Namur in under thirty minutes, with the château address a short drive or taxi ride from the station.
 Visitors arriving by car from Brussels typically budget ninety minutes via the E411 motorway to Namur, then the N4 westward.
 Given the property's château format and the regional dining calendar, booking ahead is the reasonable assumption for weekend visits, particularly during the autumn game season when demand from regional visitors increases.
-Specific booking methods, hours, and current pricing are not confirmed in available data; contacting the property directly before travel is the practical step.
+Reservation is recommended.

 Comparison Snapshot